168 First, you dig that hole

 They looked from one to the other, shrugged and nodded.

 "Okay, so that's all arranged.
-We will deal with the bodies, others will be assigned to collecting wood, loose soil, and we will need lots of it.
-Others of you can go and check out the buildings themselves see if there is anything we can use, we can salvage.
+We will deal with the bodies, others will be assigned to collecting wood, loose soil, lots of it.
+Others of you can go and check out the burnt out buildings themselves, see if there is anything we can use, we can salvage."

 The soldiers looked on and smiled.
 The Reparations Division was already selecting leaders, albeit accidentally.

-Some bamboo was cut in the form of memorial tablets.
-Names unknown but one made for each person.
+Some bamboo was set aside, and craftsmen from the funeral trade, cut memorial tablets.
+Names were unknown but one made for each person.
 They read, "Male unknown", "Elderly female unknown", " Young child, unknown" and so on.
 The area became a hive of activity, some completing the task on burial and subsequent burning, others making camp up river of the site, others hunting, foraging and fishing ready for cooking later.

-Then, the greatest find of all, a barrow.
+Then, the greatest find of all, a hand barrow.
 It was broken but fixable.
-They could drag this between them, taking turns so each had time in the harness.
+They could drag this between them, taking turns, so each had time in the harness.
 There had been goats, but they too were far to far gone to be worth eating and certainly not worth releasing.
-Poor things had starved to death.
+Poor things, still hobbled and locked in pens.
+They were just skeletons, lying in their own excrement.

 One of the cooks looked up, "Gentlemen, the next stopping place for reparations needs to have a few more houses.
-We need rice, pulses, spices and more cooking pots."
+We need rice, pulses, spices and more cooking pots.
+I have a shopping list, I hope you will oblige"

 Another cook interjected, "And a wagon, preferably with a mule to pull it!"